 There is one standout situation where these bottles would be a good choice over the soft flasks, and that's when durability counts.
-If you're running self-supported through terrain likely to rip and poke at you with briars and branches, the soft flasks could be ripped.
+If you're running self-supported through terrain likely to rip and poke at you with briars and branches, the soft flasks could rip.
 The Ultimate Direction Flex Form Bottles don't have that same risk.
 Other than this durability issue, it's hard to think of a time when you would want to run only hard bottles and forego the new soft flask technology.

 While there are many specialist running vests or packs, there are also quite a few out there that offer some variability in what you can haul along as far as hydration, equipment, and food.
 The vests that boast an "expandable" water capacity often come with soft or hard flasks in chest pockets and have a sleeve in the back capable of holding a 1.5-2 liter hydration bladder.
 Vests with this capacity tended to be our favorite for several reasons.

 These vests had a better capability to haul both light and heavier loads and ultimately, at max capacity, we could put on three liters of water at the beginning of our day.
 Yes, this is heavy starting out, buuuut, you can go a long freakin' way on that amount of water.
 Just think of the extra weight as training.
 If you choose only to use the bladder or soft flasks in front, the extra space is always nice to hold a running jacket or food.

 Accessories, Pockets, and Weight